ExpediaGroup/graphql-kotlin/docs/schema-generator/execution/optional-undefined-arguments.md

 * Not specify a value at all
 * Send null explicitly
-* Send the non-null type
+* Send a non-null value

 This is in contrast with the JVM world where objects can either have some specific value or don't have any value (i.e. are `null`).
 As a result, when using default serialization logic it is not possible to distinguish between missing/unspecified